KlausSchaefers/figma-low-code/README.md

 The Figma-Low-Code package provides a new approach to the hand-off problem (See details below).
 The core of the solution is the **Figma** component, which renders the visual design and allows the developers to focus on business logic, without restricting the developers' freedom.
 The component enables:

-1. Zero Code rendering of visual design and animations
+1. Zero Code rendering of visual design.
 2. Clear separation of UI and business logic
 3. Developers can focus on code
 4. Developers can use the tools and frameworks of their choice.
-5. Designers can use the powerful visual design tool
+5. Designers stick with their favorite tool
 6. Easy extension with custom callback functions
 7. Full support of VUE data binding.
 8. Extension with custom components
 9. Extension with custom CSS
 10. Rich library of stylable components.

-Figma-Low-Code was developed by [Quant-UX](https://quant-ux.com), the only open source prototyping and testing tool.

 ## Workflow